General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

 \subsection{Neutrinos}

-In the rapidly collapsing post-merger remnants simulated in this manuscript, neutrinos do not play as much of a role as in systems creating long-lived neutron star remnants -- at least during the few milliseconds evolved here.
+In the rapidly collapsing post-merger remnants simulated in this manuscript, neutrinos do not play as much of a role as in systems creating long-lived neutron star remnants.
 During inspiral, neutrinos have a negligible impact, as usual in neutron star binaries.
 Heating of the outer layers of each neutron star due to tides, numerical viscosity, and subgrid viscosity does lead to the production of neutrinos of total energy $(10^{-4}-10^{-6})M_\odot c^2$, but these neutrinos are not dynamically important.
-During merger, the total energy of the neutrinos as measured by stationary observers (which may become unphysical close to the high density center of the collapsing neutron star core) quickly rises to $(0.005-0.02)M_\odot c^2$, only to immediately fall back to $(10^{-6}-10^{-5})M_\odot c^2$ within a few tens of milliseconds of the formation of an apparent horizon.
-The neutrino luminosity similarly shows a brief peak before the formation of an apparent horizon, and a steady rise as a hot accretion disk starts forming around the remnant black hole.
-However, the total luminosity remains much lower than for non-collapsing binaries.
+During merger, the total energy of the neutrinos as measured by stationary observers (which may become unphysical close to the high density center of the collapsing neutron star core) quickly rises to $(0.005-0.04)M_\odot c^2$, only to immediately fall back to $(10^{-6}-10^{-5})M_\odot c^2$ within a few tens of milliseconds of the formation of an apparent horizon.
+The neutrino luminosity similarly shows a brief peak before the formation of an apparent horizon, a rise as a hot accretion disk starts forming around the remnant black hole, and finally steady emission from the remnant disk that should evolve over much longer timescales ($\sim 100\,{\rm ms}$).
+The total luminosity remains however much lower than for non-collapsing binaries.